Uganda

 Wealth accounting

-The national statistics agency, with support from UN Statistics, maintains a detailed and regularly updated series of environmental accounts under the National Environment Management Plan (2014), including natural capital.
+The national statistics agency, with support from UN Statistics, maintains a detailed and regularly updated series of environmental accounts under the National Environment Management Plan which includes natural capital accounts.
 Manpower surveys have been held since 1988 and contribute towards government understanding of human capital.

-The national statistics agency, with support from UN Statistics, maintains a detailed and regularly updated series of environmental accounts under the National Environment Management Plan (2014), including natural capital.
+The national statistics agency, with support from UN Statistics, maintains a detailed and regularly updated series of environmental accounts under the National Environment Management Plan which includes natural capital accounts.
 Manpower surveys have been held since 1988 and contribute towards government understanding of human capital.

 Finance